Floorp-Projects/Floorp/mobile/android/android-components/components/service/glean/docs/pings/pings.md

 ```

 ## Ping submission
-The pings glean generates are submitted to the Mozilla servers at specific paths, in order to provide
+The pings that glean generates are submitted to the Mozilla servers at specific paths, in order to provide
-additional metadata without the need of unpacking the ping payload.
+additional metadata without the need to unpack the ping payload.
 A typical submission URL looks like

-`"<server-address>/submit/<application-id>/<doc-type>/<glean-schema-version>/<ping-uuid>"`, with:
+  `"<server-address>/submit/<application-id>/<doc-type>/<glean-schema-version>/<ping-uuid>"`

+where:

 - `<server-address>`: the address of the server that receives the pings;
 - `<application-id>`: a unique application id, automatically detected by glean; this is the value returned by [`Context.getPackageName()`](http://developer.android.com/reference/android/content/Context.html#getPackageName());